underscore-finance/underscore-docs/user-wallet.md

 **Can I use this with my existing wallet?**
 Yes.
-You deploy your Underscore smart wallet using your existing wallet (like MetaMask), which then acts as the owner key.
+You deploy your Underscore Programmable Wallet using your existing wallet (like MetaMask), which then acts as the owner key.

 **What protocols can I access?**
 20+ protocols including Aave, Morpho, Compound (lending), Ripe Protocol (borrowing), Uniswap, Curve, Aerodrome (trading), and more.
 New protocols integrate automatically through the Lego system.